 He would spend the rest of his life locked in an agonising cycle of relapses, rehabs and brief stretches of sobriety.
 Sadly, by the beginning of 2015 all signs pointed to a new cycle of relapse.

 On December 3, Weiland and his Wildabouts limped into Bloomington, Minnesota to discover that their show had been cancelled due to poor sales.
 The man who once held stadiums transfixed could not even sell 100 tickets.

 Just before 9pm on December 3, in a hotel parking lot just south of Minneapolis, Scott Weiland was found dead in the bunk of his tour bus.
 He was 48.
 He had finally hit rock bottom.

-As Classic Rock went to press, the cause of Weiland’s death remains unconfirmed, although early police reports suggest it was a “possible overdose”.
+The medical examiner later determined the cause of death to be an accidental overdose.
 An array of drugs were found on his tour bus, including cocaine, marijuana, bipolar medication and anti-anxiety medication for treating addiction.
 Wildabouts bassist Tommy Black was arrested at the scene on drug charges.